DIY Project: Why We Recommend Plywood

 5. Excellent for Cabinetry

-Many professional carpenters and interior fit-out companies use plywood for:
+Many professional carpenters and interior fit-out companies use it for:

 - Kitchen cabinets